 These statements provide a detailed short term view of the Commission's finances that assist in determining whether there will be adequate financial resources available to meet the current needs of the Commission.
-Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
+Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental statements.